pauly/quizmonkey/README.md

 ## Try it out

-Hopefully the latest version is hosted here on github pages: http://pauly.github.io/quizmonkey/
+Latest version is hosted here on github pages: http://pauly.github.io/quizmonkey/

 With thanks to Veronika and her German lessons.